Clustering

 A Graph object containing 10000 cells

-Now that we have this shared nearest neighbor graph, we can being the clustering step.
+Now that we have this shared nearest neighbor graph, we can begin the clustering step.

 Clustering

-The next step in the workflow is to group bins together based upon the graph to assign cluster labels to each bin.
+The next step in the spatial transcriptomics workflow is to group bins into clusters based on the neighborhood graph.

 Testing different resolution values

-Typically we would recommend using a variety of different resolutions and select a resolution that best suits your dataset.
+We would typically recommend using a variety of different resolutions and select a resolution that best suits your dataset.
 However, for the sake of time, we will proceed with a resolution = 0.65.
 We have more detailed explanations of how to test a variety of resolutions at one time.

 seurat_processed <- FindClusters(seurat_processed,